thomassuedbroecker/custom-reranker-deployment/README.md

 ![](/images/reranker-in-primeqa-1.png)

-You can set up an IBM Cloud Kubernetes cluster for example by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).
+You can set up an IBM Cloud Kubernetes cluster for example, by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).

-In the image below we see want we need to deploy when we only want to use the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component.
+In the image below, we see what we need to deploy when we only want to use the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component.

 ![](/images/reranker-in-primeqa-2.png)

 ### 2. Kubernetes deployment

-When we are going to deploy the Reranker we need to ensure that a model is loaded and is an accessible folder structure for a store.
+When we deploy the Reranker, we need to ensure that a model is loaded and is an accessible folder structure for a store.

 ### 3. Prerequisites